capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Consequences

-- Add `ocf-output-type-instances`, `ocf-when`, `ocf-action` directives to the workflow syntax
+- Add `ocf-output-type-instances`, `ocf-when`, `ocf-action` directives to the workflow syntax.
 - Argo has currently (2020.12.20) a bug, which must be fixed, before the proposed rendering algorithm can work.
-Github ticket for this issue is [here](https://github.com/argoproj/argo/issues/4772)
+Github ticket for this issue is [here](https://github.com/argoproj/argo/issues/4772).